percona/pmm-doc/docs/how-to/upgrade.md

 ## Updating a Server

-!!! caution alert alert-warning "Important"
+!!! caution alert alert-warning "Caution"
-    While upgrading PMM server to 2.32.0, it fails.
+    While upgrading PMM to version 2.32.0, it fails.
 The issue persists on all the versions prior to 2.32.0.
 It has been fixed for PMM 2.33.0.

-    Solution
+    **Solution**

     While PMM is being upgraded, log in to the PMM server and run the following command: